thindil/steamsky/bin/doc/MODDING.md

   unique.
 At this moment this value is used to manage current story in which player is involved.
 - Optional attribute `action`: what to do with this entry.
 Possible values
-  are: "add" (add this entry, default option) or "remove" (remove this entry).
+  are: "add" (add this entry, default option), "remove" (remove this entry) or "update" (update selected entry).
 - Attribute `start`: condition which must be met to start that story.
 Possible values are: dropitem - story starts on drop selected item from enemies from selected faction.